overte-org/overte-docs-sphinx/source/explore/get-started/architecture.rst

 Understand the Architecture
 ################################

-Overte's architecture shows how different parts of the system work together to give you the best VR experience.
+This page shows how different parts of the system work together to give you the best VR experience.

 .. contents:: On This Page
     :depth: 2